qwutony/PythonProject/python_developer_workbook.md

 4	Describe TWO common types of ICT networks and why they are used and identify the hardware required to implement them.
 100 - 200 words

+**LAN (Local Area Network)**

-	LAN (Local Area Network): A local area network is a computer network that is usually located in a single room or a small building.
+	A local area network is a computer network that is usually located in a single room or a small building.
 It consists of several computers and resources such as printers and scanners that are interconnected.
 The hardware that is required to implement LAN are usually ethernet cables.
 LAN is used because it allows for computers on the LAN to share resources and share and access information.

-	WLAN (Wireless Local Area Network): A wireless local area network is a computer network that is similar to LAN but instead of using cable hardware, uses Wi-Fi technology for intercommunication.
+**WLAN (Wireless Local Area Network)**

+	A wireless local area network is a computer network that is similar to LAN but instead of using cable hardware, uses Wi-Fi technology for intercommunication.
 Routers and wireless switches are used to communicate, send and receive data using wireless adaptors.
 It is physically safer than LAN because there are no cables.
 The point of a WLAN is the same as a LAN, and allows computers to share information together.

 5	Describe TWO auditing and TWO penetration testing techniques.
 250 - 300 words

-	Security Auditing:
+**Security Auditing**

 	1. Vulnerability Scanning: Vulnerability scanning is an inspection of potential exploitable aspects of computers or networks.
 It detects vulnerabilities and weaknesses in these systems that may arise by using active tools that attackers can also have access to.
 It allows organisations to gauge the extent of its security vulnerabilities and the likeliness of being exposed externally.
 Within vulnerability scanning there are several categories, such as network enumerator, which retrieves information about users and groups on networked computers.

 	2. Network Scanning: The use of network scanning tools verifies connectivity between host and organisation networks, which provides a complete list of everything that is active in a system.
 Through network scanning it is possible to verify unauthorized network connections, services and collect evidence for forensics.
 Network scanning undergoes a procedure of identifying active hosts on a network.
 Some examples of network scanning will be through the use of the automated network scanning tool nmap, and can be used to scan for ports and enumerate them, or to conduct ping sweeps to discover available servers on the network.

-	Penetration Testing:
+**Penetration Testing**

 	1. Manual: A manual approach of penetration testing uses non-automatic tools that focus on enumerating and exploiting by themselves.
 This can include nmap scans and visiting the website to find vulnerabilities, and creating and developing exploits for use.
 Manual penetration testing may not be scalable in the way that automated scans are, but many vulnerabilities require manual testing to be able to verify and successfully exploit the situation.

 	2. Automatic: An automatic approach of penetration testing